Behind the Scenes

 The Record

-Nine original songs — lyrics written by Claude, music by Craig's AI model Squaawke, recorded overnight.
+13 tracks — lyrics written by Claude, music by Craig's AI model Squaawke, built overnight and still growing.

 01 + Mix II